fortrabbit/help/docs/install-laravel-7.md

 ## Using the Object Storage for assets (Professional Stack)

-fortrabbit Pro Apps have an [ephemeral storage](/app-pro#toc-ephemeral-storage).
+fortrabbit Professional Apps have an [ephemeral storage](/app-pro#toc-ephemeral-storage).
 If you require persistent storage for user uploads or any other runtime data your App creates (including assets like CSS and JS), you can use our [Object Storage Component](/object-storage).
 Once you have booked the Component in the Dashboard the credentials will become available via the [App secrets](/secrets).
 Using our `object-storage` driver reduces the configuration effort to a minimum:

 ```bash
 composer require fortrabbit/laravel-object-storage